 Ministers of the Eucharist are lay ministers who can serve in two capacities: assist in distribution of the Body and Blood of Christ during Eucharistic celebrations in Church, and/or take communion to the sick, elderly, and shut-ins of the community.

 The nature of this ministry is rooted in the love of Christ by serving in a pastoral way to the parish community.
-This ministry needs 44 people just to cover one weekend of Masses.
-There is no schedule, ministers sign in at the Mass they attend.
+This ministry needs 27 people to cover one weekend of Masses.
+Extraordinary Ministers are scheduled in advance which allows you the flexibility of finding a replacement if you cannot attend your scheduled Mass.
 There is an initial training and new ministers are encouraged to pair with an experienced minister for as long as necessary.
-For more information, contact Paul Zdzieblowski..
+For more information, contact Kody Klindt.

-This ministry is open to boys and girls in the fourth grade and higher.
-Servers assist Father at mass mainly on weekends and holy days throughout the year.
+This ministry is open to boys and girls in the third grade and higher.
+Servers assist Father at Mass on weekends and holy days throughout the year.
 A brief training is required.
-Anyone interested in this ministry should contact Paul Zdzieblowski.
+Anyone interested in this ministry should contact Jeanie Morgan-Lambrix or Jason Buckley.

 Wedding Rehearsal Team (typically two people) assist the bride, groom and their families through the rehearsal process, usually 1 or 2 days before the wedding.
 They work with the Pastor to ensure that wedding celebrations occur with minimal confusion.
 The team also works the day of the wedding, assisting with last-minute details, and providing general hospitality to the families.
 Contact the parish office for more information.